Loyola University New Orleans: Organizations

 in the developing world.
 LUCAP organized student protest led to Freeport requesting their donation be returned.
 Other organizations include Circle K International, Big Brothers/Big Sisters, Peers Advocating Wellness (PAWS), and many others.
 Many students took a lead in rebuilding New Orleans after Hurricane Katrina through these service organizations.

-Greek life

 Loyola is home to 15 social fraternities and sororities that encompass over 20 percent of the undergraduate population.
 Presently, none of the Greek organizations own official houses.
 Loyola's Greek organizations are governed by three councils, the Interfraternity Council, the Panhellenic Association, and the National Pan-Hellenic Council.